telekom-mms/sectpmctl/README.md

 ## Introduction

-**Warning: It is highly recommended to install sectpmctl on a fresh Ubuntu installation as you could run into problems when the tpm2-tools or efitools can't be executed successfully on your device.
+**Warning: It is highly recommended to install sectpmctl on a fresh system installation as you could run into problems when the tpm2-tools or efitools can't be executed successfully on your device.
 Create at least a backup of your data before installation.
 If you already installed DKMS modules, it is probably necessary to rebuild them after installing sectpmctl to have them signed.**